rust-lang/book/src/ch17-04-TODO.md

 </Listing>

-What about the body of the function?
-Here, we can `race` whatever future the caller passes with a `sleep` future.
+Then, in the body of the function, we can `race` whatever future the caller passes with a `sleep` future.

 When we saw `race` earlier in Listing 17-TODO, we ignored its return type, because we were just interested in seeing the behavior of `fast` and `slow` when